pabg-8/dutycalls/README.md

-    # dutycalls
+Performance at level Best
-Life code hacks
+dutycalls, duty wins
-be clingy a lil bit
+Life code hacks, life so complicated be clingy a lil bit, and busy all time